 I’d really recommend watching this movie if you have a couple of hours to kill, partly because it’s a great insight into how the world looks through evangelical Christian eyes, but also for its sheer comedy value.
-If you haven’t got the time to watch it in full, here’s a hilarious, very NSFW five-minute summary that’s actually pretty damn accurate.
+If you haven’t got the time to watch it in full, here’s a hilarious, very NSFW five-minute summary that reproduces the movie’s ideas pretty damn accurately.

-In God’s Not Dead, Professor Radisson’s arguments are easily refuted by Josh, stripping bare the bitterness against God that is the true underpinning of Radisson’s atheism and forcing Radisson to confront his own past and find peace with the fact of God’s existence.
+In God’s Not Dead, Professor Radisson’s arguments are easily refuted by Josh, stripping bare the bitterness against God that is the true underpinning of Radisson’s atheism.
+God is argued against by atheists, the film asserts, for no other reason than bitterness.
 Meanwhile, in another fictional account, Satan is described by the author of Revelation as being “filled with fury because he knows his time is short” – yes, even the devil is opposed to God because he full of bitterness.

 In real life, however, it can be frustrating when you give actual reasons for your atheism that you’ve thought about quite a lot and get nothing but “Why are you so bitter?” in response, as though bitterness invalidates everything else.
 Perhaps an effective way to deal with this would be to respond: “OK.
 Let’s say for the sake of argument that I am bitter.
 I mean let’s just say that I am incredibly, incredibly bitter.
 In fact let’s say I’m the world’s bitterest person.
 Does that somehow refute the points I’m making?”